Bernard D. Goldstein Award in Environmental Health Disparities and Public Health Practice

 • supplemental training such as public speaking or scientific writing

-In 2024, any degree-seeking student enrolled in Pitt Public Health or postdoctoral fellow at the school who is working or studying in an area related to environmental health disparities with a faculty sponsor who can speak to the environmental health equity applicability of the work is eligible to apply.
+Any degree-seeking student or postdoctoral fellow at Pitt Public Health in 2026 who is working or studying in an area related to public health practice with a faculty sponsor engaged in practice work is eligible to apply.

-Recipients may use the award to defray the costs of opportunities that would enhance their training as a health equity scholar.
-The applicant must defend the use of the award in the application.
+Recipients may use the award to defray the costs of opportunities that would enhance their training as a public health practitioner.
+The applicant must detail the use of the award in the application.
 One scholarship will be awarded in the amount of $2,000.

 Application Guidelines